terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/resource-group-configuration.md

 ---

-For the bigger picture, see the [Cloud automation for Key Protect README](./about.md).
+For a complete overview, see the [Cloud automation for Account Configuration](./about.md).